Denzel Washington biography

 Born in Mount Vernon, New York, on December 28, 1954, Denzel Washington first studied journalism at Fordham University but then discovered an interest in acting.
 He made his feature film debut in the comedy A Carbon Copy (1981) and was cast on the hit TV medical drama St. Elsewhere (1982-8).
 He went on to appear in several blockbuster movies, including Man on Fire, The Book of Eli and American Gangster, and won Oscars for his roles in Glory and Training Day.

-Born on December 28, 1954, in Mount Vernon, New York, actor Denzel Washington is considered to be one of the most engaging leading men of our time.
+Actor Denzel Hayes Washington was born on December 28, 1954, in Mount Vernon, New York.
+Washington is considered to be one of the most engaging leading men of our time.
 He is the son of a Pentecostal minister and a beauty shop owner and has two siblings.
 Washington first too the stage around the age of 7 or 8, appearing in a talent show at his local Boys & Girls Club.
 The club provided him with a safe place to be and to help keep him out of trouble.
 When he was 14, his parents' marriage broke down and he and his older sister were sent away to boarding school.

 Washington went to Fordham University, but he proved to be a poor student initially.
 After taking some time away from college, he returned to the university with a new interest in acting.
 Washington later won a scholarship to the American Conservatory Theater in San Francisco, and afterwards worked with the Shakespeare in the Park ensemble.